-- The answering machine is the box.
+- The answering machine was the box.

-- The VCR is the box.
+- The VCR was the box.

-- The DVD player is the box.
+- The DVD player was the box.

 Yet with all of our boxes, we seem to get along just fine—and give Chris a reason to smile.

 Wordsmith Peter DeHaan is a magazine publisher by day and a writer by night.
 Visit peterdehaan.com to receive his newsletter, read his blog, or connect on social media.